 1. When referring to an Internet browser, a bookmark or electronic bookmark is a method of saving a web page's address.
 While using most browsers, pressing Ctrl + D will bookmark the page you are viewing.
 Users running Microsoft Internet Explorer can think of a bookmark as a favorite, which is what Microsoft uses to describe a bookmark.

 - Creating Internet favorites or bookmarks?

-- Drag your favorite page into your bookmarks bar.
+- Drag your favorite page to your bookmarks bar.

 - How to backup and restore my Internet favorites or Bookmarks.